Technical Courses

 qualified to use air,

-and oxygen for technical decompression dives beyond
+enriched air and oxygen for technical decompression dives beyond

 50 metres/165 feet.
 Diving with trimix is the outer edge of tec